amtcultist/things_to_remember/design_patterns/creational_patterns/factory_method.md

 To be honest, since JS treated ***EVERYTHING*** as object (so are subclasses), it is easy to return like this.
 * Some recommend that when using Factory Method, absolute all constructors should be private or protected.
 This, is a matter of how programming languages handle classes (and style, of course).
 You should research what's best when designing your projects.

-### When to use Factory Method
-* When you don’t know beforehand the exact types and dependencies of the objects your code should work with.
-* When you want to provide users of your library or framework with a way to extend its internal components.
-* When you want to save system resources by reusing existing objects instead of rebuilding them each time.

 ## Extra usage info (require other Design Patterns knowledge)
 * Abstract Factory (another design patterns) classes often implemented Factory Methods, but they can be implemented using Prototype.